Trojan Attacks on Neural Network Controllers for Robotic Systems: Proposed backdoor Trojan attack design

 \subsection{Trojan Network}

-We introduce a backdoor (Trojan) network that operates in parallel to a Neural-Network (NN) controller and is trained independently.
+We introduce a backdoor (Trojan) network that operates in parallel with a Neural Network (NN) controller and is trained independently.
 The Trojan network is trained separately and does not influence the controller during training.
 The outputs of the two networks are combined through a simple multiplicative layer, allowing the Trojan to covertly override the nominal control policy when a trigger condition is met, while remaining inactive during normal operation.
 Figure~\ref{fig:finalarchitecture} illustrates the overall architecture of the two neural networks.

 The Trojan network is a lightweight, fully connected multilayer perceptron.
 Its input consists of the robot’s current pose and the desired destination coordinates: